📝 Editorially Updated: July 2026 by the Gracias Living Editorial Team

 2. Behavioral Changes:

 - Personality Alterations: One of the most striking effects of Frontotemporal Dementia is the significant personality change.
-Individuals may become uncharacteristically disinhibited, showing behaviors that are socially inappropriate or out of character.
+Individuals may become uncharacteristically disinhibited, exhibiting socially inappropriate or out-of-character aggression.
 For example, they might make inappropriate comments or behave rudely without realizing it.

 - Impulsivity: There may be a noticeable loss of inhibition, leading to impulsive actions.
 This could manifest as inappropriate jokes, sudden decisions without considering consequences, or risky behaviors.